kriste11er/kriste11er.github.io/index.md

 This is my way of doing social media

-I'm inspired by and want to contribute to making the indie web, homesteading  on the internet, digital gardens This is mine welcome
+I'm inspired by homesteading on the internet, digital gardens and want to contribute to making the indie web.
+This is my contribution.
+Welcome.

+Let me know if:
-If you would like to be removed from this list please let me know If what I write about helps you or someone you know in any way, please share, it will inspire me to keep adding to it
+- you would like to be removed from this list
+- what I write about helps you or someone you know in any way, it will inspire me to keep documenting